TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 ## Reference data

 The default SARS-CoV-2 reference files correspond to Sars_cov_2.ASM985889v3 and were downloaded from Ensembl servers.
+No additional parameter needs to be provided to use the default SARS-CoV-2 reference genome.

+### Using a custom reference genome

 These references can be customised to use a different SARS-CoV-2 reference or to analyse a different virus.
 Two files need to be provided:
-- Reference sequence file in FASTA format
+- Use a custom reference genome by providing the parameter `--reference your.fasta`.
-- Gene annotation file in GFFv3 format.
+- Gene annotation file in GFFv3 format `--gff your.gff`.
 This is only required to run iVar

-Additionally, the FASTA needs bwa indexes and .fai index.
+Additionally, the FASTA needs bwa indexes, .fai index and a .dict index.
 These indexes can be generated with the following two commands:
 ```
 bwa index reference.fasta
 samtools faidx reference.fasta
+gatk CreateSequenceDictionary --REFERENCE your.fasta
 ```

-### Using a custom reference genome

-Use a custom reference genome by providing the parameter `--reference`.
+**NOTE**: beware that for Nextflow to find these indices the reference needs to be passed as an absolute path.

 The SARS-CoV-2 specific annotations will be skipped when using a custom genome.

 In order to have SnpEff functional annotations available you will also need to provide three parameters:
 - `--snpeff_organism`: organism to annotate with SnpEff (ie: as registered in SnpEff)
 - `--snpeff_data`: path to the SnpEff data folder